rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/rke2-config-reference/_index.md

 You can configure the Kubernetes options in one of the two following ways:

 - [Rancher UI](#configuration-options-in-the-rancher-ui): Use the Rancher UI to select options that are commonly customized when setting up a Kubernetes cluster.
 - [Cluster Config File](#cluster-config-file): Instead of using the Rancher UI to choose Kubernetes options for the cluster, advanced users can create an RKE2 config file.
-Using a config file allows you to set any of the [options](https://docs.rke2.io/install/install_options/install_options) available in an RKE2 installation.
+Using a config file allows you to set the [options](https://docs.rke2.io/install/install_options/install_options) available in an RKE2 installation.

 # Editing Clusters with a Form in the Rancher UI